martinResearch/puzzleAI/README.md

-In order to measure how many simulated games need to be used to train the right set of rules we can generate a huge amount of simulated games and measure the percentage of games that violates the rules as we use more and more of theses games to train the rules.
+In order to measure how many simulated games need to be used in the training in order ot get the right set of rules, we can generate a huge amount of simulated games and measure the percentage of games that violates the rules as we use more and more of theses games to train the rules.
 We could also check that the set of learnt rules is equivalent to the set of hand coded rules using a brute force method by enumerating all possibilities.

 Instead of training a decision tree we could use a table for each possible configuration in a small neighbourhood and we can either